 Sponsored jointly by OCLRA of Oneida County and VCLRA of Vilas County

-A November 6th Referendum seeks input on sulfide mining in the Town of Lynne
+A November 6th Referendum sought input on sulfide mining in the Town of Lynne

-11/8/18 UPDATE: 63% of Oneida County voters casting a ballot have advised county supervisors that they do not support a metallic mine in the town of Lynne.
-The county board chair was quoted to say 'mining of the Lynne property is off the table'.
+11/8/18 UPDATE: 63% of Oneida County voters casting a ballot have advised county supervisors that they do not support a metallic mine on county forest property in the town of Lynne.
+The county board chair was quoted by the local press to say 'mining of the Lynne property is off the table'.

 As of July 1, 2018, Oneida County revised its mining ordinance in response to 2017 Wisconsin Act 134.
 During the development and adoption of the revision, OCLRA monitored its progress and provided citizen hearing input cautioning the County Board to take into account the potentially harmful short- and long-term impacts of sulfide mining upon our ground and surface waters.

-OCLRA strongly encourages all Oneida County residents to become aware of issues surrounding sulfide mining and to register your informed vote in the Mining Referendum on November 6th.
+OCLRA strongly encouraged all Oneida County residents to become aware of issues surrounding sulfide mining and to register your informed vote in the Mining Referendum on November 6th.

 (Click on 'ENEWS' above for more information.)